Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

-This year, the Sun floats through Pisces from February 18-March 20, allowing us to tap into the compassionate, artistic, and emotional qualities that this star sign represents.
-And while this may help us to infuse our lives with more spirituality, romanticism and poetry, this time—like all others—may also offer us certain challenges.
+From February 18-March 20, the Sun floats through ethereal Pisces helping us tap into the compassionate, artistic, and emotional qualities that this star sign represents.
+This month-long cycle may infuse our lives with spirituality, romanticism and poetry.
+Use the following self-care strategies to fine-tune your wellbeing, foster vitality and reduce stress!

 Pisces Wellness Mantras: